← Part of Ignite AI Consulting

 Origin

 Every act of work begins here.
-Before a problem is framed, before a question is asked, the image-bearer orients toward God's glory as the destination — not just the criterion.
+Before a problem is framed, before a question is asked, we orient toward God's glory as the destination — not just the criterion.

 Lane A — AI Adjacent